fbpx

 Track other players’ responses

-There’s a good chance you aren’t in this crisis alone, but you may not have access to the involved parties.
-For example, competitors or former clients.
+There’s a good chance you aren’t in this crisis alone, but you may not have access to the involved parties—for example, competitors or former clients.
 If you are unable to work directly with an involved party, it’s critical to track their media coverage.
 Analyze their responses with your crisis team.
 Keep an eye on their non-crisis activities.
-Get the full picture of their coverage by monitoring beyond their brand name (like you do with your own organization).
+Get the complete picture of their coverage by monitoring beyond their brand name (like you do with your organization).

 Why you should monitor others’ PR crises

-As important as it is to track your own brand and crisis-related coverage, it’s equally important to track the coverage of other relevant parties.
-Observing another brand going through a crisis, whether a competitor, partner, or other industry player, means you’ll see them at their most vulnerable.
-How they operate while navigating a crisis can provide you with valuable insight—but only if you add them to your searches.
+As important as it is to track your brand and crisis-related coverage, it’s equally important to track the coverage of other relevant parties.
+Observing another brand going through a crisis, whether a competitor, partner or another industry player, means you’ll see them at their most vulnerable.
+How they operate while navigating a crisis can provide valuable insight—but only if you add them to your searches.

 Here are six reasons to track your competitors’ next crisis using a top-rated media monitoring tool: